Can You Save an Uprooted Tree?

 Washington tree service specialists show how a blown over tree can survive if given proper care.

 When a rainstorm or high winds knock down a beloved tree, the incident can cause emotional damage as well as physical damage.
-If the tree has been pulled up by the roots, saving it may be possible.
+If the uprooted tree has been pulled up by base, saving it may be possible.
 The hard truth is that many trees do not survive this, but with proper care from an arborist, some can.

 What Causes a Tree to Uproot?